daolanfler/zero2prod/README.md

 This is why the transaction initiated by the second request fails to commit in our little experiment above.
 The same would have happened if we had chosen `serializable`, the strictest isolation level available in Postgres.

+### Distributed Transactions

+The pain we are feeling is a common issue in real-world applications - you lose transactionality when executing loogic that touches, at the same time, your local state and a remote state managed by another system.

+> More often then not, the other system lives within your organization - it's just a different
+> microservice, with its own isolated data store.
+You have traded the inner complexity of the monolith
+> for the complexity of orchestrating changes across multiple sub-system - complexity has to live
+> somewhere.

+**Backward Recovery**
+**Foreward Recovery**